JohnBat26/retail-demo/README.md

-# Retail Example Bot
+# Retail Starter Pack

-This is a sample retail bot to help provide starter content, examples of how to implement particular features, and sample use cases.
+This is a retail starter pack to help provide initial content, examples of how to implement particular features, and sample use cases.
 Built using Rasa 2.1.2

 ## Install dependencies